Arranging numbers in rectangles to do math turns out to often be more efficient than iteration.

 1 | % vector of temparutures |

-If you’re a programmer, you’re probably saying to yourself that you can just do this with iteration and a CtoF
+If you’re a programmer, you’re probably saying to yourself that you can just do this with iteration and a CtoF function.

 The interesting thing is that matrix operations like this are generally more efficient than iteration.